PayString/paystring-documentation/docs/remote-deployment.md

 curl -X GET 'https://<domain.com/user>' --header 'Accept: application/xrpl-mainnet+json' --header 'PayID-version: 1.0'
 ```

-For other PayID API methods, see the [readme](https://github.com/payid-org/payid/blob/master/readme.md).
+For other PayID API methods, see [PayID API Reference](https://api.payid.org).

 To convert a PayID address to a URL endpoint, follow these patterns: